luguslabs/habs/doc/archipel-federation-testing.md

  <img src=./images/archipel-testing-telemetry-1.png width = 1000>
 </p>

-- Here node 1 was elected as leader, so it is active = launched as validator
+- Here node 1 was elected as leader, so it is active = launched as Validator
-- Nodes 2 and 3 are in passive mode = launched as non-validator for sync only
+- Nodes 2 and 3 are in passive mode = launched as Sentry Node

 ## Step 3: Simulating active node failure